 5. Gather Key Evidence Before Filing

 If you’re thinking of filing for divorce, it can be tough not to walk out the door immediately when your spouse pushes your buttons.
-Narris recommends a tip perfect for this phase in you financial life: Take time to collect evidence before a split.
+Narris recommends a tip perfect for this phase in your financial life: Take time to collect evidence before a split.
 Along with taking pictures of assets, make copies of account statements and jot down any important numbers.
 Preparation is key if you hope to come out ahead in court.

 6. Get Property Appraised Before You Part Ways

 When it comes to divorce, almost all property is fair game.
-Couples can’t hope to get their fair share if they don’t know the value of their assets, and whether those assets can increase their individual net worths.
+Couples can’t hope to get their fair share if they don’t know the value of their assets and whether those assets can increase their individual net worths.